 And it felt another strange sensation.

 “Oh?
 I see.
-I have legs, too,” the voice exclaimed happily and curled up as a ball.
+I have arms, too,” the voice exclaimed happily and curled up as a ball.

 But it was still cold.
 So it waited.